This DOE app helps you determine the relationship between factors affecting a process and the output of that process.

 - Install R or upgrade it before installing the App (download R from here).

 - Download the file DOE.opx, and drag-and-drop the file onto Origin workspace to install the App.

-- The App will start downloading dependent R packages automatically.
-Wait a few minutes until the download is completed.
+- The App will start downloading dependent R packages.
+Wait a few minutes until it is completed.

-Note: If auto download fails, a pop-up dialog will ask you to copy 2 lines of commands from Results Log and run them in R to complete package download.
+Note: If downloading packages fails, a pop-up dialog will ask you to copy 2 lines of commands from Results Log and run them in R to complete downloading packages.